 Q: Has DSISD considered a citizen advisory committee to work with the Board and the district as the construction projects associated with the 2018 bond are implemented?

 A: Yes.
 The Board approved guidelines for a Bond Advisory Committee at the October regular Board meeting.
 The guidelines are for a group consisting of community members who will get updates and information regarding project progress, change orders, and expenditures from the district’s facilities team, project manager, and architect.
 The committee will advise the Board of Trustees on these issues through periodic reports.
+Applications for the committee were made available in mid-December and publicized through parent emails, the DSISD website, social media and local newspapers.
+The nine members (and two alternates) will be appointed by the Board following a formal application process and review.
+Every applicant will be given careful consideration based on factors such as professional expertise, previous volunteer service on district facility-related committees, and geographic location (residence).

 Q: Has DSISD made any decisions about when a future bond program will be held or what would be included in it?

 A: No. Based on enrollment projections, we can identify when relief will be needed at various grade levels, but no decisions have been made about proposed facilities that may be included, the size/dollar amount that a bond package could be, or when a bond election would be held.
-The district is ramping up the long-range planning process and the committee will start meeting in November.
+The district is ramping up the long-range planning process and the committee started meeting in November, 2019.
 All meetings will be open to the community so anyone can attend.
 A number of decisions will impact the timing and composition of a future bond package.
 One of the most critical decisions would be what the community would like regarding the future of high school(s) in the district.
 A facility planning process also considers information about a district’s capacity regarding the issuance of bonds.
 The state of Texas sets limits on how high the tax rate can be when considering the amount of debt incurred by a school district, which can come into play when discussing what facilities should be potentially included in a bond package.
 The district will continue to post information about the facility planning process.

 Q: How does DSISD communicate with parents in the event of an emergency, time-sensitive or safety-related incident?